Burwash, Ontario: Closure

-Nearly all of the remaining buildings at the Burwash site were demolished in 1994, although the Camp Bison jail facility was still standing as of 2020.
-In March 2020, Avalon Eco Resort purchased the Camp Bison building and lands around it with the hopes of putting in a hiking trail with access off Ontario Highway 637.
+While the Burwash Correctional Centre and its surrounding townsite were demolished in 1994, the separate Camp Bison jail facility remains standing in a state of dilapidation as of 2026.
+In March 2020, Avalon Eco Resort purchased the Camp Bison building and surrounding lands to establish a hiking trail with access off Ontario Highway 637; the site has since become a popular attraction for hikers and explorers.

 In the early 2000s, various proposals were put forward to reestablish Burwash as an intentional community, which would be built on principles of environmental sustainability; to date, no such project has been formally launched.
 Further parcels of land on the site were placed for sale by the provincial government in 2021, with community groups again organizing to oppose the sale.